Vigneshpalan/twitter-sentiment-analysis/README.md

-Twitter Sentiment Analysis Using Logistic Regression This project is a implementation of a sentiment analysis model for Teitter data using a logistic regression algorithm.
+##Twitter Sentiment Analysis Using Logistic Regression
+This project is a implementation of a sentiment analysis model for Teitter data using a logistic regression algorithm.
 The project includes the following steps:

-Preprocessing of Teitter data
+Preprocessing of Twitter data
 Building frequency dictionary
 Extracting features
 Training logistic regression model from scratch